Interior and engineering

 The manoeuvering panel picture Klaas Krijnen

 The designers of the propulsion installation had to take into account the two differing uses for which the ship was designed – transatlantic line voyages and cruising.
 In line service, the ship is expected to sail at full speed for five or six days, while during service as a cruise vessel, the ship may sail slowly or quickly, and may spend a day or more not moving at all.
-The four boilers (also built by De Schelde) were designed to work efficiently even when there was little demand for steam.
-Other large steam-powered passenger ships were often designed purely for speed, and could not be adapted efficiently and economically for cruising.
-In many cases, rebuilding as a motorship was required, as was done to the QUEEN ELIZABETH 2.
+The four boilers (also built by De Schelde) in the boiler room were designed to work efficiently even when there was little demand for steam.